RTEMS/rtems-docs/eng/req/items.rst

 Application Configuration Group Item Type
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-This type refines the :ref:`SpecTypeInterfaceItemType` though the ``interface-type`` attribute if the value is ``appl-config-group``.
+This type refines the :ref:`SpecTypeInterfaceItemType` through the ``interface-type`` attribute if the value is ``appl-config-group``.
 This set of attributes specifies an application configuration group.
 All explicit attributes shall be specified.
 The explicit attributes for this type are: